-In 2010 a group of Rush fans got together with one goal: to play the songs we’d like to hear Rush play, and to sound just like Rush while doing it.
+In 2010 a group of Rush fans got together with one goal: to play our favorite Rush cuts and to sound just like Rush while doing it.

 Sign up to hear about upcoming shows and events.
 You will get an email with a link asking you to confirm your subscription.
 If you do not receive an email, please check your spam folder.